open-telemetry/opentelemetry-helm-charts/charts/opentelemetry-operator/README.md

 In Kubernetes, in order for the API server to communicate with the webhook component, the webhook requires a TLS certificate that the API server is configured to trust.
 There are three ways for you to generate the required TLS certificate.

-  - The easiest and default method is to install the cert-manager and keeps `admissionWebhooks.certManager.enabled` to `true`.
+  - The easiest and default method is to install the [cert-manager](https://cert-manager.io/docs/) and set `admissionWebhooks.certManager.enabled` to `true`.
-    In this way, cert-manager will generate a self-signed certificate. _See [cert-manager installation](https://cert-manager.io/docs/installation/kubernetes/) for the instruction._
+    In this way, cert-manager will generate a self-signed certificate. _See [cert-manager installation](https://cert-manager.io/docs/installation/kubernetes/) for more details._
   - You can also provide your own Issuer by configuring the `admissionWebhooks.certManager.issuerRef` value.
 You will need to specify the `kind` (Issuer or ClusterIssuer) and the `name`.
 Note that this method also requires the installation of cert-manager.
   - The last way is to manually modify the secret where the TLS certificate is stored.
 You can either do this before installation or after.
     - To do this before installation, you don't have to install cert-manager.
 Please set `admissionWebhooks.certManager.enabled` to `false`.
-      - Create the namespace for the OTEL Operator and the secret
+      - Create the namespace for the OpenTelemetry Operator and the secret
         ```console
         $ kubectl create namespace opentelemetry-operator-system
         ```
-      - Config the TLS certificate
+      - Config the TLS certificate using `kubectl create` command
+        ```console
+        $ kubectl create secret tls opentelemetry-operator-controller-manager-service-cert \
+            --cert=path/to/cert/file \
+            --key=path/to/key/file \
+            -n opentelemetry-operator-system
+        ```
+        You can also do this by applying the secret configuration.
         ```console
         $ kubectl apply -f - <<EOF
           apiVersion: v1